kufena/WebsocketApp/ReadMe.md

 which is really simple stuff, but seems to work ok.

-I'm not quite sure how correct it is - it is the first time I've investigate web sockets.
+I'm not quite sure how correct it is - it is the first time I've investigated web sockets.
 However, I have noted that there are two packages.
 Firstly, the one we're using here

     System.Net.WebSockets